ubuntu/WSL/docs/tutorials/vscode.md

 Save the file and then, in the same folder, create a new one called `index.html`

-Add the following text, and then save and close:
+Add the following text, then save and close:

 `<h1>Hello World</h1>`